EfficiencyJunky/EccentricBillionaires/README.md

 # EccentricBillionaires
-the static page for eccentricbillionaires.com
+the place where I host the files for my static page at [EccentricBillionaires.com](https://eccentricbillionaires.com)